Geeked-Out-Solutions/serpent-api/README.md

 # Dev Setup
 Ensure you have docker installed and run the following:

-`docker-compose -f docker-compose-dev.yml up --build`
+`docker-compose -f docker-compose-dev.yml up -d --build`

 Setup the db: